Garments hanging in a clothing store. Some garments have red markdown labels. Photo by Photo by Artem Beliaikin, https://unsplash.com/

 The big question for retailers is, what can be done to increase customer retention, boost loyalty, and drive more sales?

-There’s an important asset that all retailers have, yet few are utilizing well; customer and market data.
+There’s an important asset that all retailers have, yet few are utilizing well: customer and market data.
 In fact, retailers are typically lagging behind other sectors when it comes to using data effectively.
 Why?
-The retail companies are often challenged by having many disparate sources of data and no good system for managing that data to get a clear overall picture.
+Retail companies are often challenged by having many disparate sources of data and no good system for managing that data to get a clear overall picture.
 The data problem is huge, with one Gartner survey finding that poor data quality costs organizations an average of $15 million per year.

-Master Data Management (MDM) is an information management discipline that seeks to help retailers make sense of their data and gain complete, accurate insights.
+Master data management (MDM) is an information management discipline that seeks to help retailers make sense of their data and gain complete, accurate insights.
 MDM pulls together data from separate channels and sources to create a “single source of truth.”

 The significance for retail marketing, sales, and customer loyalty is that retailers can manage their data more effectively, getting a broad, reliable view over key datasets.
 For example, to understand what customers want, you need to know their preferences and behaviors, no matter which touchpoints they use to interact with the company.
 Many retailers still have disconnects between their brick-and-mortar operations and online stores, impacting the customer experience on each.